conversejs/mergebounce/README.md

 By using `mergebounce`, you can combine multiple calls, each with its own JSON object with potentially different keys and values into a single call with a merged JSON object.

+## options

+The default `debounce` options are allowed, as well as the following option:

+* `concatArrays`:
+    By default arrays will be treated as objects when being merged.
+When merging two arrays, the values in the 2nd arrray will replace the corresponding values (i.e. those with the same indexes) in the first array.
+    When `concatArrays` is set to `true`, arrays will be concatenated instead.